Troubleshooting Car Front Suspension and Wheel Problems from Noises or Rumbling Sounds

-- Have you been the only driver ... or could someone else have bumped something?
+- Have you been the only driver, or could someone else have driven the car and bumped something?

-- Have you hit a curb a bit hard?
+- Have you hit the curb a bit hard?

-- Hit a really big bump that made your suspension make a loud "thunk" noise?
+- Have you hit a really big bump that made your suspension make a loud "thunk" noise?

 Any of these events could cause your wheels to go out of alignment.
-When the wheels are not aligned you will get a lot of tire noise.
+When the wheels are not aligned, you will hear a lot of tire noise.

 Two totally different tire noises are common.

-- A normal tyre rumbling noise on the highway, but much loader than usual, or coming from one side of the car only, usually the one closest to the curb.
+- A normal tyre rumbling noise while driving on the highway, but much louder than usual, coming from one side of the car only, usually the one closest to the curb.

-- A screeching sound when you go around corners even slowly.
+- A screeching sound when you turn corners, even slowly.

-If you hear a constant rumbling noise coming from one front wheel, that changes as you go faster or slower, it will often be a worn wheel bearing.
-No big deal to repair except on 4wd vehicles, where it can be expensive.
+A constant rumbling noise coming from one front wheel, that changes as you go faster or slower, will often be a worn wheel bearing.
+No big deal to repair, except on 4WD vehicles, where it can be expensive.

 A quick way to see if a front wheel drive vehicle has worn out CV joints is to drive the car in a tight circle and listen for a clicking sound.
 The clicking sound means that the CV joint needs replacing.
-Usually 3 to 4 hundred dollars for both sides.
-(Always replace both sides)
+This is usually a $300 to $400 repair for both sides (always replace both sides).